-Session tabs are displayed above the workspace window, with a tab corresponding to each open session.
+Session tabs are displayed at the top of each AccuTerm window, with a tab corresponding to each open session.
 Click on a session's tab to activate it.
 The session icon is displayed at the left side of the session's tab.
 When the mouse is over a tab, the tab shows a small close (X) button which can be used to close the session.

-Each session tab provides a context menu (right-click menu) which can be used to activate the session, maximize (or un-maximize) the session window, clone the session or close the session.
+Each session tab provides a context menu (right-click menu) which can be used to activate, clone, rename or close the session.